Table of Contents_

 The Ibanez Powerpad Electric Guitar Gig Bag offers an assortment of attraction design and color options, all of which bring plenty of pizazz to the table.
 We loved that this gig bag is also available in multiple sizes, to suit acoustic guitars, electric guitars, ukuleles and more.
 The durability here is top notch, with 15mm padding running throughout the interior and buckles inside to securely grip the headstock.
 The four exterior pockets are also top notch, offering plenty of room for sheet music, pedals, tuners and other accessories.

 This gig bag must be broken in for several hours upon receipt, however, which involves some stretching of the material.
 Additionally, this is one of the heavier gig bags on the market, clocking in at 2.5 pounds.
+What if you want a bag for your next vacation?
+Check out the best women’s summer bag guide for great options.

 To help narrow down to the above list, we focused primarily on gig bags that offered superior protection for your preferred instruments.
 We liked gig bags with plenty of padding along with the interior, of a minimum of 10mm, and those that featured exteriors made from waterproof and puncture-resistant materials, typically nylon blends.